caseyjmilne/f4/docs/plans.md

 Front end rendering initial load with default query result.
 Apply event handlers to the filters.
 Send requests to query API endpoint, get results and use Gutenberg reactivity to swap content.

+Enhancements Noted 2025-06-01

+1. Add link to model (post type) to the model details.
+2. Add record count (post count) for the model in model details.
+3.